fog-machine/manager-server/README.md

 ## Fog Machine Manager Server

+The manager server does the following:
+- Handles user accounts
+- Coordinates tunnel servers
+- Provides an API for apps to connect to
+- Manages DNS records

+## Dynu DDNS

-The manager server handles a few different tasks
+The manager server is responsible for modifying DNS records

-* User system.
-There is a simple sign up API that can be invite only
-* Users can have any number of tunnels
-* Admin API
-* Admin API and web UI to
-* Manager server can sort servers by tiers.

 ## Install

-Install script is in `/bash/install.sh`
+The install script is in `/bash/install.sh`

 The install script has a portion at the bottom commented out.
 The commented out code sets up the SSL certificates for the server using a DNS verification method.